veden/Rampant/README.md

 Unit Group Forming - any chunks with spawners in it that is covered by a pollution, player, player base, or player defense pheromone clouds will form groups based on the evolution factor
 Probing Behavior Against Defenses - unit groups will attempt to avoid chunks that are soaked in death
 Player Hunting  - unit groups will track the player based on there emitted pheromone cloud
+Pathfinding - unit groups will use potential fields to perform only single step pathfinding allowing for efficient and dynamic pathing

 # Planned Features